 Tahoe Donner Association is a “common interest development” (CID) and, as such, it is governed by provisions of California law, including the Corporations Code and the Civil Code (the Davis-Stirling Act).
 Tahoe Donner Association’s governing documents are as follows:

-Our Association’s governing documents were last updated in 1992.
-Since then, there have been many changes in the laws which have resulted in our existing articles of incorporation, bylaws, and Covenants, Conditions & Restrictions (CC&R's) being outdated, incomplete, or inaccurate concerning important aspects of our operations.
-For this reason, the Board of Directors have been working with the Association’s legal counsel to develop the updated governing documents.
-See draft governing documents below:
+Our association’s governing documents were last updated in 1992.
+Since then, there have been many changes in the laws which have resulted in our existing Articles of Incorporation, Covenants & Restrictions (C&Rs) and Bylaws, being outdated, incomplete or inaccurate concerning important aspects of our operations.
+For this reason, a Governing Documents Update Project Task Force, made up of interested members, have been working with the association’s legal counsel to develop updated governing documents.